-From the beginning, God has been making covenants with people that specified His promises to them and any obligations of those in those covenants.
-These covenants formed the foundation for the relationship between God and His people.
-(If a person is not in covenant with God, they cannot be in a relationship with Him.)
-Until the advent of Jesus Christ, none of the covenants that God made with human beings addressed their greatest need - reconciliation with God that makes it possible for them to dwell with Him forever.2
+From the beginning, God has been making covenants with people that specified His promises to them.
+Some of these covenants also specified obligations of every human being who entered into those covenants with God.
+Until the advent of Jesus Christ, none of the covenants that God made with human beings addressed their greatest need - reconciliation with God that makes it possible for them to dwell with Him forever.

-The Bible teaches that unless they are reconciled to God3, all people are alienated from Him because of their sins.
+The Bible teaches that unless they are reconciled to God1, all people are alienated from Him because of their sins.
 God considers them hostile rebels against Him.
 Out of mercy, God has made a way for sinners to be reconciled to Him through the sacrifice of His Son.
 Now, through the shed blood of Jesus Christ, human beings can be reconciled to God by entering into the New Covenant with Him.
 Jesus spoke about this New Covenant on the night before He was to be crucified:

 "He took the cup, and gave thanks, and gave it to them, saying, 'Drink from it, all of you.
-For this is My blood of the new covenant, which is shed for many for the remission of sins" (Matthew 26:27-28 NKJV).
+For this is My blood of the new covenant, which is shed for many for the remission of sins" (Matthew 26:27-28).